jansen07/jansen07.github.io/_posts/2018-09-15-Reflection-About-The-Leaders-Care.md

 ### *The Leader*
 One time I've read message of a good leader saying  like.

-"Good morning all , I hope everyone is ok.
-Your heads will be reaching out to you this morning as I’d like to ensure everyone is ok.
+"....
+Your ... heads will be reaching out to you ...  as I’d like to ensure everyone is ok.
 ......"

 For me I think it's a good characteristics of a leader.